๐ŸŒฟAskJapanPharmacist

 Three things to remember

-1. Hepalyse and Ukon products are positioned as nutritional support, not as hangover treatments โ€” they fall under Class 3 OTC, designated quasi-drug, or soft drink categories, with labels like "nourishment, recovery from fatigue."
+1. Hepalyse and Ukon products are positioned as nutritional support, not as hangover treatments โ€” they fall under Class 2/Class 3 OTC, designated quasi-drug, soft drink, or dietary supplement categories, with labels like "nourishment, recovery from fatigue."
 Calibrate expectations accordingly

 2. OTC motion sickness products are easy to find โ€” Travelmin, Anelon, Sempa.
 Make sure you pick the OTC version (a separate prescription Travelmin product also exists).
 Watch for drowsiness; don't drive